What Happened On This Day January 18 In F1 History?

 1953

-The 1953 Argentine Grand Prix was the first-ever championship Argentine event, sadly overshadowed by a tragic accident that resulted in the death of at least seven spectators and injuries to many others.
-During the race, on lap 40, Nino Farina attempted to dodge a spectator crossing the track, which led him to crash into the nearby crowd.
+The 1953 Argentine Grand Prix was the first-ever championship Argentine event, sadly overshadowed by a tragic accident that resulted in the death of 13 spectators, and consequently a young boy, and injuries to many others.
+During the race, on lap 31, Nino Farina attempted to dodge a spectator crossing the track, which led him to crash into the nearby crowd.
 Farina sustained minor leg injuries from the incident.
-Initially, the Buenos Aires Autodrome had welcomed around 200,000 fans, due to free admission, leading to overcrowded conditions with spectators overflowing onto the track edges.
+Initially, the Buenos Aires Autodrome welcomed around 200,000 fans due to free admission, which led to overcrowded conditions with spectators overflowing onto the track edges.
 Despite this, the race continued, and Ferrari driver Alberto Ascari dominated, starting from pole position, leading every lap, recording the fastest lap, and lapping all other drivers.
 Ascari’s teammate, Luigi Villoresi finished second with Jose Froilan Gonzalez finishing in third for Maserati.

 1953 Argentine Grand Prix Race Results